ebenryanmallory/Motionstoryline-Mac-App/Motion Storyline/ARCHITECTURE.md

 - The app uses `@State` and `@Binding` for view state management
 - `AppStorage` is used for persisting recent projects
 - The UI is designed to be responsive with minimum size constraints
-- SwiftUI's `Canvas` is used for grid rendering
-- Custom components are created for specialized UI elements
-- AVFoundation is used for video export functionality

-## Future Development Considerations

-- Add undo/redo functionality
-- Implement component libraries
-- Add collaboration features
-- Enhance export capabilities
-- Add more design tools and effects
-- Implement custom themes and styles

-## System Requirements

-- macOS 15.2 or later
-- 4GB RAM minimum (8GB recommended)
-- 1GB available disk space
-- 1280x800 minimum screen resolution